 You can enjoy a fine merlot, malbec or chardonnay anywhere on our property.
-Just let us know at check-out what you’ve enjoyed and we’ll be happy to add it to your bill.Please be aware that state liquor laws require all alcoholic beverages consumed in the common rooms of the inn must be purchased from us.
+Just let us know at check-out what you’ve enjoyed and we’ll be happy to add it to your bill.Please be aware that state liquor laws require all alcoholic beverages consumed on property must be purchased from us.

 Here’s a look at our wine and beer list.
 If you have a favorite you think we’ve overlooked, let us know!

 Bud Light, Labatt Blue Light, Michelob Ultra, Molson, Harpoon, Long Trail, Guinness

 Crisp and fruity with hints of citrus in the nose and palate.
 Small amounts of Riesling and Chardonnay produce this balanced wine with full mouth feel and a complex finish.